TheGreenOfficial/chatting_application/README.md

-This is a chat application
+This is a chat application is
-made by a fresh programmer
-in his php learning journey
-hope you like it...
+made by a programmer who doesn't have much knowledge and in his php learning journey making projects hope you like it...